Aspose/releases.aspose.com/content/en/words/androidjava/new-releases/aspose.words-for-android-via-java-23.9.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Words for Android via Java 23.9 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Unlock new possibilities for your Android applications with Aspose.Words for Android via Java 23.9 release.
+You can export documents to EPS, extract digital signature details, manipulate tables, and enhance mail merge capabilities using this release.

+### Key Highlights

+### EPS Export

+Developers can create high-quality EPS images from document pages or shapes for versatile design applications with the latest version of the Android Word document manipulation library.

+### Digital Signature Extraction

+Aspose.Words for Android via Java now offers retrieving digital signature values as byte arrays for advanced security and verification processes.

+### Table Manipulation

+Seamlessly enhance table handling with expanded Row and Cell class functionalities in your Android-powered applications.

+### Mail Merge Improvements

+Utilize the `Mustache` tags for simplified mail merge operations and utilize LINQ Reporting Engine upgrades for complex data transformations.

+### Additional Features and Improvements

+- You can generate an automatic Table of Contents for MOBI documents.
+- Strengthen PDF security with the expanded `PdfEncryptionDetails` constructor.
+- Precisely control image rendering size with a new public property.
+- We have improved text rendering for EMF metafiles with vertical text shaping in the latest release.
+- Easily preserve whitespaces in JSON string values for LINQ Reporting Engine.
+- Customize chart appearance with axis title support using this version of Aspose.Words for Android via Java.
+- The latest release helps you manage image paths effectively with `MarkdownSaveOptions.ImagesFolderAlias`.
+- Fine-tune font positioning with paragraph-level control.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Words for Android via Java 23.9 Release Notes](https://releases.aspose.com/words/androidjava/release-notes/2023/aspose-words-for-android-via-java-23.9-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}